CodingLife1024/blog-content/despair-and-desperation.md

 So please, just for now, be the thread I hold on to,
 the one place I don't feel like a burden, the last piece of light
 in a life that's just rooms filled with silence.
 I swear I won't be this way forever.
-I just need you not to leave, to stay, even if it's only out of kindness—
+I just need you not to leave, to stay, even if it's only out of kindness-
 even if it's only until I learn not to need you to breathe.

 ### Free Verse, Version 2